Center Against Domestic Violence: School-based date violence prevention

-The Center has also partnered with the Bank Street College of Education’s Center for Emotionally Responsive Practice to develop a preventive healthy relationship curriculum elementary school students.
+The Center has also partnered with the Bank Street College of Education’s Center for Emotionally Responsive Practice to develop a preventive healthy relationship curriculum for elementary school students.

 Crime victims services

 New York State's Crime Victims Board provides compensation to innocent victims for losses they incurred as a result of a crime.
 All domestic violence victims are, by definition, crime victims, and many need financial help to recover health or property destroyed by abusers.

 Support and Education

 Bilingual (English and Spanish) case managers coordinate services, educate the community about crime victim benefits and provide counseling to survivors of domestic violence.
 Services include: